ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   possible due to their fragility and possibility of matching completely unrelated code.

 > [!TIP]
-> A fingerprint should contain information about a method likely to remain stable across updates.
+> A fingerprint should contain information about a method that is unlikely to change between updates.
-> Names of obfuscated classes and methods should not be used since they can change between app updates.
+> Obfuscated class and method names should never be used.

 ## 🔨 How to use fingerprints